 - Thermodynamic equilibrium – if two bodies have the same temperature there is no exchange of heat between them.
 If they have different temperatures, heat flows from the warmer to the colder body until an equilibrium is achieved.

 - Features of substances that depend on temperature.
 Examples: thermic expansion of substances, density, electric resistance.

 The basic unit (SI) of temperature is Kelvin [K].
 In Europe, it is also common to use °C (1°C = 273.15 K).

-The astronomer Anders Celsius defined benchmarks for the Celsius-scale.
-He said that the boiling point of pure water is at 0°C and the melting point at 100° C. Boiling- and melting point have only been reversed after his death and build the foundation for todays temperature measurements.
+The astronomer Anders Celsius defined benchmarks for the Celsius scale.
+He said that the boiling point of pure water is at 0°C and the melting point at 100° C. Boiling- and melting point has only been reversed after his death and build the foundation for today’s temperature measurements.